marian-scientific/projects/03002 - Low-power Electromagnetic Visual Indicator/PROGRESS_TRACKER.md

 ### March 7, 2025

-* successfully implemented Concept A by attracting a suspended nut using the GPIO-powered electromagnets
+* successfully implemented Concept B by attracting a suspended nut using the GPIO-powered electromagnets
 * the trick was to use a piece of tape to overcome the residual magnetism in the ferromagnetic cores

 ### March 8, 2025